The Northern Fells

 Frances Lincoln’s dust jacket (formerly Michael Joseph’s) negative from 2003

-In 2004, the Managing Director of Frances Lincoln, John Nicholl, was aware that the 50th anniversary of The Eastern Fells was looming.
-New guides would mark the occasion, so Frances Lincoln produced new scans from Wainwright’s original pages.
-The new 50th Anniversary Editions were published in March 2005.
-Gold blocking on the front of the guides would see a return for the first time in twenty-five years.
-Limited Edition Leather-Bound box sets were also produced and retailed at £250.
+In 2004, Frances Lincoln’s Managing Director, John Nicholl, recognised the impending 50th anniversary of The Eastern Fells.
+New guides were planned to commemorate the occasion, and Frances Lincoln initiated the production of fresh scans derived from Wainwright’s original pages.
+The resulting 50th Anniversary Editions were released in March 2005, marking the return of gold blocking on the guides’ fronts after a 25-year hiatus.
+Limited Edition Leather-Bound box sets were also crafted and made available for retail at £250.

 From left to right:

-The gold blocking would return for the first time in twenty-five years
+The gold blocking would return for the first time in 25 years

 The 50th Anniversary Edition price increased in 2006